 Using PASSWORD LOCK, enter up to a four digit lock code as the password.
 Enter a zero to disable password entry.
-Unfortunately, for someone who has forgotten the password, when a password is in force, the password must be used to change it to zero, that is, to disable it.
-Fortunately, for security this is true.
+Unfortunately, when a password is in force, the password must be used to change it to zero, that is, to disable it.